 Calcium Chloride (KAL-see-um KLOR-ide), Icodextrin (eye-koe-DEX-trin), Magnesium Chloride (mag-NEE-zee-um KLOR-ide), Sodium Chloride (SOE-dee-um KLOR-ide), Sodium Lactate (SOE-dee-um LAK-tate)

-Used as a part of a process for cleaning waste out of your body when your kidneys do not work correctly.
-This medicine is a peritoneal dialysis solution.
+Used as part of a dialysis process for cleaning waste out of your body.

 When This Medicine Should Not Be Used

 - Your doctor will decide how much of the solution you need and tell you how often it should be used.
 This solution is given through a catheter that is placed in your abdomen during a minor operation.

 - Your caregiver should teach you about peritoneal dialysis and how to use this solution.
 Make sure you understand all instructions before you do the process yourself.
 Follow all of the steps in the process exactly as you were trained to do.